 Provid Pharmaceuticals

 Provid focuses on synthetic and medicinal chemistry and is developing inhibitors of DQ2 and DQ8, the two genes associated with celiac disease.
-Read more about Provid Pharmaceuticals.
+Read more about Provid.

 Phase 1: